Understanding the Different Types of FMLA Leave

 Managers and supervisors are supposed to work with employees to make FMLA leave available in ways that do not disrupt business operations.
 Additionally, organizations must allow individuals who takes FMLA leave to return to their jobs without any demotion or reduction in pay.
 If a reassignment is needed for medical reasons, then the employee should not lose money, seniority, or benefits.

 Employers and employees often have questions about how FMLA can be taken, so Coffman Legal has prepared this basic introduction.
-If you would like more detailed information, or if you believe your employer has violated your FMLA rights, you can call our Ohio FMLA attorney at 614-949-1181 or request a consultation by filling out this online contact form.
+If you would like more detailed information, or if you believe your employer has violated your FMLA rights, you can call our Ohio FMLA attorneys at 614-949-1181 or request a consultation by filling out this online contact form.

 Following are some Different Types of FMLA Leave